 Okay, so travel agents may have survived extinction.
-But are we talking a healthy population or did they move from extinct in the wild to critically endangered?
+Multiple times.
+But are we talking about a healthy population or did they move from extinct in the wild to critically endangered?

 - According to the Travel Institute's 2018 study, The Changing Face of Travel Agents, "Agents have shifted from working primarily as employees (71% in 2008) to working primarily as independent contractors or ICs (62% in 2017)."

 Our own analytics here on the HAR homefront echo sentiments of a robust travel agent career outlook among self-employed travel agents: Since its inception, approximately 11,566 agents have completed our 7 Day Setup program, which helps aspiring travel agents kickstart their travel agent career by starting a home based agency.